Welcome to a Life-Giving Approach:

 3. Restores Balance in Education

-Modern education often swings between extremes: overly rigid structure or too much freedom with little guidance.
-Charlotte Mason’s method offers a balanced approach:
+Modern education often swings between extremes—either rigid structure or excessive freedom with little direction.
+Charlotte Mason’s method offers a balanced, life-giving approach:

-• Well-defined curriculum: A thoughtfully designed, intentional and comprehensive curriculum that integrates literature, history, math, science, writing, nature study, art, music, and more.
+• A Well-Defined Curriculum – A rich and intentional feast of knowledge, including literature, history, math, science, writing, nature study, art, and music.

-• Freedom to Grow: Honors the personhood of the child, allowing space for natural development without undue interference.
+• Freedom to Grow – Honors the individuality of the child, allowing space for natural development without undue interference.

 Introduction to a Charlotte Mason Education - the science of relations